 Some Year 10 students will be invited to be part of the Advanced English Course.
-These students will complete a combined NCEA Level 1 and 2 English Course over Year 10 and 11.
+These students will complete an extended range of activities that will be assessed as a part of the Sacred Heart Certificate.
 The course is designed to allow students a strong foundation of skills which will facilitate them towards Level 2 and 3 Excellence endorsements, and successful completion of the Scholarship examination in Year 13.

-The details of this course are contained in the Year 11-13 course section of this handbook, (see 11ENX, boys will complete this during their Year 10 and 11ENA, boys will complete this during their Year 11).
+The details of this course are contained in the Year 11-13 course section of this handbook, (see 10ENX, boys will complete this during their Year 10 and 11ENX, boys will complete this during their Year 11).
 At Year 12, these students will complete 12ENX.